 Apple Time to Run

-Time to Run is a new feature added to Apple Fitness Plus in January 2022.
+Time to Run is a feature added to Apple Fitness Plus in January 2022.
 The principle is similar to Time to Walk, but instead of listening to tales from celebrities streamed from your Apple Watch, you hear a running coach as they make their way through a city.

 Although you'll almost certainly be running somewhere else, the coach aims to give you a feel for their route, and photos of landmarks will appear on your watch throughout the run.